Why Should You Attend?

 Visit the Engineering Career Centre for assistance in preparing for theTech Fair (You can also download our TechFair Tips handout).
 Students from other faculties can visit their respective career centres (full list available at http://www.mcgill.ca/caps/other-centres/).

-Pick up a Techfair booklet at the Engineering Career Centre or one of the tables throughout the Engineering buildings to research the employers that will be participating or view employer profiles through myFuture.
+Download the Techfair Mobile APP to research the employers that will be participating or view employer profiles through myFuture.

 Decide on employers that you want to target when at the TechFair